MicrosoftDocs/windows-itpro-docs/windows/client-management/administrative-tools-in-windows-10.md

 -   [Windows Memory Diagnostic]( https://go.microsoft.com/fwlink/p/?LinkId=708507)

 > [!TIP]
-> If the content that is linked to a tool in the following list doesn't provide the information you need to use that tool, send us a comment by using the **Was this page helpful?** feature on this **Administrative Tools in Windows** page.
+> If the content that is linked to a tool in the following list doesn't provide the information you need to use that tool, send us a comment by using the **Was this page helpful?** feature on this **Administrative Tools in Windows 10** or **Administrative Tools in Windows 11** page.
 Details about the information you want for a tool will help us plan future content.

 ## Related topics